 That brief summary may explain why Watchmen, which has attracted Hollywood’s attention since it was first published, has been such a challenge to adapt into film.
 Its writer, Alan Moore, has repeatedly said he does not think it should be made into a movie at all; while he does not own the original material, which he did as work-for-hire for DC Comics, he successfully convinced at least one prospective director to abandon the project.
 He’s also spoken with regret about the effect Watchmen has had on the comics industry in the years since it was published, as many other writers overlooked its criticisms of the genre and instead imitated it by creating darker, grittier superheroes.

 When the movie was first announced fan reaction was mixed, due both to affection for the original and Moore’s opposition to any adaptation.
 Director Zack Snyder fended off criticisms by saying that he took the assignment because if he didn’t, someone with less love for the material might ruin it.
 (He’s certainly resisted efforts to make it more kid-friendly, letting it go to theatres with a potentially crippling R rating for sex and violence.)
 In an interesting example of targeted marketing, much of the promotional material released to outlets such as Wired, which cater to people familiar with the original comic, has been as much about the authenticity of the film as its quality.
-This featurette, for instance, goes to great lengths to show that every last background detail from the comic has been incorporated into the movie:

 Of course, one important difference between a comic and movie is that time in a comic moves at the reader’s pace: there’s an opportunity, if one wishes, to slow down and spot all of the details.
 In as dense a text as Watchmen, where repeated motifs and accompanying text pieces are key to a full understanding, the reader needs that freedom.
 (For instance, repeated images of watches and clockworks pun on the title – itself a reference to Juvenal’s maxim “Who watches the watchmen?” – and connect to references to the Doomsday Clock, the watch-in-the-sand argument for the existence of God and Albert Einstein’s comment that if he had known where his discoveries would lead he would have become a watchmaker.)
 A movie, though, clicks away at a relentless twenty-four frames per second, only slowing down or speeding up when the director wishes.
 Given that, can the movie do any more than approximate the original?